lxrswdd/Hi-Light/README.md

-# A visual comparison among the baselines.
+# 🎃A visual comparison among the baselines.

 ## Relight Prompt: "Green and purple aurora light."
 ## Direction: Right